Humanitarian Settlement Services

 Upon arrival, SSI’s HSS program provides essential support and information to assist and empower refugees to gain independence and build strong connections in their new communities.

 SSI’s case management model is an integral part of the HSS program and includes case managers, bilingual workers, volunteers and the wider community, all of whom take pride in delivering quality services to refugees and humanitarian entrants.

 Within the diverse HSS workforce, many staff members are from refugee or migrant backgrounds themselves and are familiar with the challenges of settling in a new country and the needs of new arrivals.

 SSI’s HSS program enhances self-reliance with a focus on English language skills, education and job readiness.
 These services don’t just respond to one particular need – they provide a whole spectrum of quality support to help new arrivals settle successfully in Australia.

 SSI works in partnership with businesses and all stakeholders, including the private sector, to connect refugees to employers and to build their local skills and capacity.
-The HSS team proactively looks for opportunities to link clients with skills recognition courses to help them get the best start to life in Australia.
+The HSS team proactively looks for opportunities to link newly arrived community members with skills recognition courses to help them get the best start to life in Australia.
 SSI also offers internal job readiness programs to teach new arrivals about the local employment market and help them prepare to enter the workforce.

 HSS case managers ensure that learning English is a top priority for all new arrivals by connecting refugees with age-appropriate learning support, such as ESL classes and NAVITAS lessons.
 Staff members speak more than 80 languages, so there is a strong focus on in-language support, which sets the foundation for solid relationships between case managers and refugees.